sardana-org/sardana/doc/source/sep/SEP2.md

 ## H5 recorder (`NXscanH5_FileRecorder`)

-1D and 2D data from a step scan are correctly stored in the file:
+1D and 2D data from a step scan are correctly stored in the file.
+You can check it with the following code:

 ```
 import h5py
 h5py.File("<path-to-file>").items()[-1][1]["measurement"]["twod01"][0]`
 ```

-Data source is not stored in the file:
+Data source is not stored in the file.
+You can check it with the following
+code:

 ```
 import h5py